AT-Publishing/website/_posts/2016-02-29-exchanges.md

 * buying altcoins for fiat
 * buying altcoins for other crypto

+You can find more on buying alts and also _much more_ on the specific exchanges in this [ATNET guide on How to buy altcoins](/how-to-buy-altcoins/).

+In this post, we are still going to list the best altcoin exchanges and explain what they are good at.

-We are also going to look into your options if you are based in the US.
+We are also briefly going to look into your options if you are based in the US.

+<a class="btn" href="/how-to-buy-altcoins/">Go to How to buy altcoins</a>

 <div id="onramp-crypto"></div>